ungleich/cdist/docs/src/cdist-explorer.rst

 Description
 -----------
-Explorer are small shell scripts, which will be executed on the target host.
-The aim of the explorer is to give hints to types on how to act on the target system.
+Explorers are small shell scripts, which will be executed on the target host.
+The aim of each explorer is to give hints to types on how to act on the target system.
 An explorer outputs the result to stdout, which is usually a one liner, but may be empty or multi line especially in the case of type explorers.